Natural gas guide

 Disposal of natural gas containers

-According to the AVV, the Waste Catalogue Ordinance, natural gas is considered hazardous.
+According to the AVV, the Waste Catalogue Ordinance, natural gas is considered to be hazardous.
 The user is therefore obliged to dispose of it properly.
-Normally, empty pressurised gas cylinders must be returned to the respective supplier.
-To avoid confusion between full and empty gas cylinders, the containers must be labelled accordingly.
+Normally, empty pressurised gas cylinders must be returned to the supplier.
+In order to avoid confusion between full and empty gas cylinders, the containers must be labelled correctly.
 Explosion hazard zone II applies around gas transfer stations.

 Regulations relating to the use of natural gas